iluvjava/Maths/Notebook 2.0 obsidian/How to Gaslight the Readers.md

 * It's trivial that: *(follows a very non-trivial statement)*
 * The proof is direct from Lemma 3.2 *(skipping the proof when the actual proof requires some works)*
 * One can easily imagine the case: (*Where it's not easy to imagine at all*)
-* The proof is in exercise 11.4 *(In an exercise that is based on previous 2 chapter of content and it's a follow up of another exercise)*
+* The proof is in exercise 11.4 *(In an exercise that is based on previous 2 chapters of content, and it's a follow-up of another exercise)*
 * Here, we skip the discussion[^1][^2][^3] and state that: *(some very non-trivial statement)*

 To make gaslighting better, one can imagine adding extra unnecessary comments and add more details that actually sounds sincere: